vipulDudani/Java-Projects/README.md

 Overall, this code creates a simple UI for event registration with input fields for name, email, contact number, and student year, and a register button to submit the form and display the registration details in a TextArea.

+AWT CALCULATOR

+he simple calculator created using AWT (Abstract Windowing Toolkit) in Java is a standalone application that provides a graphical user interface (GUI) for performing basic arithmetic operations such as addition, subtraction, multiplication, and division.

+he simple calculator created using AWT (Abstract Windowing Toolkit) in Java is a standalone application that provides a graphical user interface (GUI) for performing basic arithmetic operations such as addition, subtraction, multiplication, and division.